-At Antioch Beverly we aim to be people who are Loving God, Sharing Life, and Proclaiming Jesus.
-Our entire mission is summed up in these three statements and we try to live them daily.
+At Antioch Community Church Beverly we aim to be people who are Loving God, Sharing Life, and Proclaiming Jesus.
+Our entire vision is summed up in these three statements.
+They are short and easy to remember; and by God's grace, we aim to live them out every day!

 Our Relational Values

-The people of Antioch Beverly affirm our complete devotion to the Father’s and Jesus’ heart for people as expressed by these values.
+Our goal is to express our devotion to the Father's and Jesus' heart for people as expressed by the following values.

 Loving Jesus extravagantly